masneyb/nexus-5-upstream/README.md

 See the [gpio_demoy.py script](initrd/copy-to-root-fs/usr/local/bin/gpio_demo.py) for the source code to the GTK+ application controlling the external LEDs in the image above.
 The phone is running XFCE4 under postmarketOS on an upstream Linux kernel.
+This [Tiny OTG USB adapter](https://www.adafruit.com/product/2910) is used on that video.

 ## Upstream contribution summary